fdoyle/flutter-trip-demo/README.md

 ![](https://github.com/fdoyle/flutter-trip-demo/blob/master/flight-demo-2.gif)

-The hero animation is still a WIP, but im happy with the progress
+The hero animation is still a WIP, but not bad for a few hours work.